-bed and breakfast accommodation
+bed and breakfast accommodation means a dwelling-

-means a dwelling -

-- (a) used by a resident of the dwelling to provide shortterm accommodation, including breakfast, on a commercial basis for not more than 4 adult persons or one family; and - (b) containing not more than 2 guest bedrooms.
+- (a) used by a resident of the dwelling to provide short-term accommodation, including breakfast, on a commercial basis for not more than 4 adult persons or one family; and - (b) containing not more than 2 guest bedrooms. - betting agency means an office or totalisator agency established under the Racing and Wagering Western Australia Act 2003. - brewery means premises the subject of a producer's licence granted under the Liquor Control Act 1988.

-betting agency

-means an office or totalisator agency established under the Racing and Wagering Western Australia Act 2003.

-brewery

-means premises the subject of a producer's licence authorising the production of beer, cider or spirits granted under the Liquor Control Act 1988.

-bulky goods showroom
+bulky goods showroom means premises-

-- (a) used to sell by retail any of the goods and accessories of the following types that are principally used for domestic purposes - - (i) automotive parts and accessories; - (ii) camping, outdoor and recreation goods; - (iii) electric light fittings; - (iv) animal supplies including equestrian and pet goods; - (v) floor and window coverings;

-- (vi) furniture, bedding, furnishings, fabrics, manchester and homewares; - (vii) household appliances, electrical goods and homeentertainment goods; - (viii) party supplies; - (ix) office equipment and supplies; - (x) babies' and children's goods, including play equipmentand accessories; - (xi) sporting, cycling, leisure, fitness goods and accessories; - (xii) swimming pools; or - (b) used to sell goods and accessories by retail if - - (i) a large area is required for the handling, display orstorage of the goods; or - (ii) vehicular access is required to the premises for the purpose of collection of purchased goods.
+- (a) used to sell by retail any of the goods and accessories of the following types that are principally used for domestic purposes- - (i) automotive parts and accessories; - (ii) camping, outdoor and recreation goods; - (iii) electric light fittings; - (iv) animal supplies including equestrian and pet goods; - (v) floor and window coverings; - (vi) furniture, bedding, furnishings, fabrics, manchester and homewares; - (vii) household appliances, electrical goods and home entertainment goods; - (viii) party supplies; - (ix) office equipment and supplies; - (x) babies' and children's goods, including play equipment and accessories; - (xi) sporting, cycling, leisure, fitness goods and accessories; - (xii) swimming pools; or - (b) used to sell goods and accessories by retail if- - (i) a large area is required for the handling, display or storage of the goods; or